jonathas/roman-numerals/README.md

 npm run docs
 ```

+After that, it will be available inside docs/apidoc

 ### Developing

 For developing new functionalities, you can use nodemon, pm2 or the pm2 docker image for development.
 If you choose the docker image, then enter the infra directory and run: